“`xml

 How long do the graduation ceremonies typically last at Army basic training programs?

-The event often includes a parade, speeches, and the official graduation of the new soldiers.
+Army basic training graduation ceremonies generally last about one hour, featuring a parade, speeches, and the formal graduation of new soldiers.

-Plan extra time for parking and security checks.
+Anticipate extra time for parking and security checks.

 Can you attend Army basic training graduations without an invite?

-Graduations are generally open to the public.
+Graduations are typically open to the public.

 However, you may need to be on a guest list provided by a graduating soldier.

-This event allows families to spend time with their soldiers and tour the base.
+Many Army basic training sites provide a family day preceding graduation, which allows families to spend time with their soldiers and explore the base.